Air Force Senior Airman (E-4) Below the Zone Promotions

 Supplemental BTZ Consideration

-Commanders may request supplemental BTZ consideration for individuals that should have been considered by a previous board and the error is not discovered until after promotions are announced.
+Commanders may request supplemental BTZ consideration for individuals that should have been considered by a previous board, and the error is not discovered until after promotions are announced.
 After obtaining unit commander's recommendation, the MPF forwards fully documented supplemental requests to HQ AFPC/DPPPWM for consideration via email.
 It is imperative supplemental BTZ consideration is requested only when the unit commander concurs with consideration.

 Additionally, if the basis for the supplemental request is because the individual did not receive fair consideration (or was not considered at all at their last duty station), contact the losing unit and MPF before requesting supplemental consideration, and forward this information along with the supplemental request.
-This will assist HQ AFPC/DPPPWM in determining if supplemental BTZ consideration is appropriate.
+It will assist HQ AFPC/DPPPWM in determining if supplemental BTZ consideration is appropriate.
 DPPPWM will respond with further instructions.
 If selected, members may apply for a retroactive change to their effective date, according to AFI 36-2502, para 1.13.

 It is the individual's, supervisor's, and commander's responsibility to ensure an individual has been properly identified as eligible, obtains the correct study references, is nominated IAW program policies, and, most importantly, the data on the BTZ RIP is accurate and complete.